-Well, even though I was in Lofoten for a whole week, I did not come across the Lady Aurora in any of the nights.
-On top of it, the weather was far from being ideal for proper winter landscape photography (even though the storm days were still special) despite the fact that February is commonly known as the best month for winter photography in Lofoten Islands.
+Well, even though I was in Lofoten for one full week, I did not come across the Lady Aurora even once.
+On top of it, the weather was far from being ideal for proper winter landscape photography (even though the storm days offered a unique visual feast so different than anything else I have seen before) despite the fact that February is commonly known as the best month for winter photography in Lofoten Islands.
 In February, you have a good chance of seeing Lofoten fully covered by snow, days are getting longer with interesting lighting conditions combined with the added bonus of February being among the top Northern Lights viewing months.
 I still got to see some “partially” snow covered peaks, we had some days where there was only grey skies with heavy rain, there were only handful of times when the sun made an appearance for good photography lighting and the Lofoten was fully covered by snow (magnificent views) only on the very same day of my departure!
 In summary, I think it is fair to say that the weather had not treated me too nicely in my week in Lofoten.
 However, Lofoten was still very beautiful (truly not much can take away the beauty of Lofoten Islands).
 Was I however disappointed?
 Again, truly no. I did not go to Lofoten for Northern Lights, I just wanted to spend an uninterrupted week in the islands to get a better sense of it as my previous trips to the islands were quite short (2-3 days).
 I made the cabin my home, prepared my own meals, took daily walks at very early hours of the morning, traveled to the other parts of the islands, photographed stormy scenes, took a very cold boat ride and tried my best to make the best use of the limited but spectacular appearances of the sun.

 What is more special than the northern lights?